Student Success Stories – Colour Mixing II

-Below is a gallery of students work that have been inspired by the Yellow & Purple, Red & Green and Tonal Studies in The Simple Colour Mixing Acrylic Course
+Below is a gallery of student’s work that has been inspired by the Yellow & Purple, Red & Green and Tonal Studies in The Simple Colour Mixing Acrylic Course

 Paddy Wilkinson – Fantastic glowing yellow on the lemons and the combined shape of the cast shadow really gives us that sense of directional light